Haunted house actor accidentally stabbed 11-year-old boy's foot while trying to scare him | ExBulletin

 Haunted house actor accidentally stabbed 11-year-old boy’s foot while trying to scare him

-A haunted house actor stabbed an 11-year-old boy in the foot at an Ohio fun fair in an incident that the company said was an accident.
+A haunted house actor stabbed an 11-year-old boy with his foot at a trade show in Ohio when a business crashed.

-The kid was about to start walking through the 7 Stories of Hell – a popular horror attraction in Berea – when a worker holding a real Bowie knife attempted to scare him and hit his foot On September 18, Rodney Geffert, president of Night Scream Entertainment, which owns 7 Floors of Hell, told CNN.
+On September 18, when a worker with a real Bowie knife scared him and kicked his foot, the child was about to start walking through hell on the seventh floor, a popular horror attraction in Berea.
+Entertainment, which owns the 7th Floor of Rodney Geffert Hell, president of Nightscream, told CNN.

-“He walked up to my son and he was holding the knife, and his intentions were to scare him, but my son responded by saying, ‘That’s wrong.
-I’m not scared, “the mother of the child, Karen Bednarski, told CNN affiliate.
-TELEVISION
+“He approached my son and had a knife.
+His intention was to scare him, but my son replied by saying, “This is a fake.
+I am not afraid.
+“I did.
+Tells the mother of the child, CNN affiliate Karen Bednarski TELEVISION

-It was then that the actor started dragging the knife and stabbing him on the floor when he hit the young boy’s crocodile sandals and cut his big toe, WEWS reported.
+When he touched the boy’s crocodile sandals and cut off his big toe, the actor dragged the knife and started sticking it into the ground.
+WEWS report.

-Workers immediately took the child to their first aid area where they disinfected the cut, which Geffert said was about a third of an inch long, until his mother arrived.
+The worker immediately took the child to the emergency room, where he disinfected the cut.
+Jeffert said the cut was about a third of the length until his mother arrived.

-The boy needed a bandage and refused further medical attention.
-He and his mother continued in the House of Horror until they completed the attraction, according to Geffert.
+The boy needed a bandage and refused any further treatment.
+According to Geffert, he and his mother set foot in the House of Horror until the attraction was over.

-7 Floors of Hell enforces “strict rules and protocols” that do not allow their creepy actors to carry real guns; only rubber and foam accessories, Geffert said.
+7 Floors of Hell enforces “strict rules and protocols” that do not allow creepy actors to carry real guns.
+Only rubber and foam accessories, Geffert said.
 The actor was let go, he added.

-“He did something he wasn’t supposed to do,” Geffert said.
-“He went to his car and did this of his own free will and we do not tolerate or condone this.”
+“He did something he shouldn’t be doing,” Geffert said.
+“He went to his car and did this of his own free will.
+We do not and do not tolerate it.

 Lt.
-Tom Walker of the Berea Police Department said WEWS the 22-year-old actor has been charged with negligent assault.
+Tom Walker of the Berea Police Station said WEWS The 22-year-old actor has been charged with negligent assault.

-“I can’t explain why he brought the real knife,” Walker said.
-“He should have used a fake prop or a rubber rubber knife.
-Obviously, a bad decision on his part to bring a real knife to the fairgrounds.
-And he was criminally charged with negligent assault on the fairground. following this decision. “
+“I can’t explain why he brought a real knife,” Walker said.
+“He should have used fake props or rubber knives.
+Obviously, a bad decision on his part to bring a real knife to the fairground, and he was negligent in the result.
+Criminal charges for assault. “

-Despite the incident, Geffert says he hopes customers will understand that 7 Floors of Hell is a safe attraction and that the actor’s actions do not reflect their business.
+Despite the incident, Geffert says he wants customers to understand that the 7 Floors of Hell is a safe attraction and that the actors’ actions do not reflect their activity.

 |